Jump to section

 Both of these systems create wasted time between operations.
 So, the manufacturing engineer wants to create a real-time notification system so that each team is notified as soon as they are needed.

 To accomplish this, he triggers an email that is automatically sent to the correct team as soon as the room changes status.
-This will reduce wasted time between projects.
+This will reduce the wasted time between projects.

 Data Collection and Process Improvement